Lab2Phys/simulink-results/README.md

-Simulink diagram and results of RC discharge circuit
+Matlab simulink diagram and results of RC discharge circuit